james2406/CodeFirstGirls-York2016/6-ajax/README.md

 The format returned by the API's we will be using is known as JSON.
 JSON is a way of sharing data (usually between the browser and a server)

-JSON returns the data to JavaScript in an the form of an Object, which JavaScript understands, and can then store, manipulate and use that data on your site.
+JSON returns the data to JavaScript in the form of an Object, which JavaScript understands, and can then store, manipulate and use that data on your site.
 An Object is just a really easy and convenient way to store data in JavaScript

 ```
 var person = {